 Friendships are an important part of childhood.
-They create a sense of belonging and help kids learn important skills, including cooperation and negotiation, which they'll carry with them throughout their lives.
-Kids who have friends are happier and less likely to get into trouble with drugs and alcohol as they get older, too.
+They help kids feel like they belong and teach lifelong skills like cooperation and negotiation.
+Kids with friends are happier and less likely to get into trouble with drugs and alcohol as they get older.

-That doesn't mean your child can't create -- and keep -- great friendships.
-They just might have to work a little harder at it.
-And they may need some extra help from you.
+Still, your child can make -- and keep -- great friendships.
+He just might have to work a little harder at it.
+And he may need some extra help from you.

 Make Friends More Easily

-What can you do to help your child make friends?
+What can you do to help your child gain friends?

 Treat the ADHD.
-Some of the same treatments that help your child succeed in school will also help with social issues.
-An ADHD medication can cut down on some of the behaviors, such as being impulsive, that lead to peer rejection.
+The same treatments that help your child succeed in school will also address social issues.
+Medication can cut down on behaviors, like impulsiveness, that push other kids away.

 Make introductions.
-In social settings, if your child seems nervous about talking to another child, you can help start a conversation.
-Set up play dates with other kids from school that are well-supervised and that have specific activities planned ahead of time.
-Keep in mind: Kids with ADHD tend to play better with one or two other children than they do in large groups.
+If your child seems nervous about talking to her classmates, you can help.
+Set up play dates with other kids from school.
+Plan activities ahead of time, and be there to keep an eye on things.
+Kids with ADHD tend to play better with one or two other children than they do in large groups.

 Get active.
 Look for group activities that center around your child's interests, whether that's art, video games, or sports.
-Instead of signing them up for what you think is best, let your child take part in the decision, too.
-Programs designed with ADHD kids in mind are especially helpful with social issues.
+Instead of signing her up for what you think is best, let her take part in the decision, too.
+Programs designed with ADHD kids in mind are helpful with social issues.

 Practice.
-Counselors and therapists offer social-skill programs, which help children with ADHD learn how to get along with other kids.
-Then you can practice the same steps at home, and reward your child for getting them right.
+Counselors and therapists offer social-skill programs to help children with ADHD learn how to get along with other kids.
+Practice the steps at home, and reward your child when she gets them right.